Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: Decomposing the DUAL problem

-\begin{lemma} Let $\G$ and $\H$ be two hypergraphs, and let $\sigma=\assign{\In,\Ex}$ be an assignment. \begin{itemize} \item[$(a)$] If $T$ is a transversal of $\G$ coherent with $\sigma$, then $\Ex$ is not covering; \item[$(b)$] If $T$ is an independent set of $\H$ coherent with $\sigma$, then $\In$ is not covering. \end{itemize} Hence, if $T$ is a new transversal of $\G$ \Wrt $\H$ coherent with $\sigma$, then $\sigma$ is not covering. \end{lemma}
+\begin{lemma} Let $\G$ and $\H$ be two hypergraphs, and let $\sigma=\assign{\In,\Ex}$ be an assignment. \begin{enumerate}[label=$(\mathit{\alph*})$] \item If $\Ex$ is covering, then there is no set of vertices coherent with $\sigma$ that is a transversal of $\G$. \item If $\In$ is covering, then there is no set of vertices coherent with $\sigma$ that is an independent set of $\H$. \end{enumerate} Hence, if $\sigma$ is covering, then there is no set of vertices coherent with $\sigma$ that is a new transversal of $\G$ \Wrt $\H$. \end{lemma}

-The advantage of decomposing an original instance of \DUAL in multiple sub\nbdash-instances is that of generating smaller sub\nbdash-instances for which it is computationally easier to check their duality.
+Decomposing an original instance of \DUAL into multiple sub\nbdash-instances has the advantage of generating smaller sub\nbdash-instances for which it is computationally easier to check their duality.
 In fact, many algorithms proposed in the literature decompose the original instance into smaller sub\nbdash-instances for which the duality test is feasible in \PP or even in subclasses of it.
 The following property of \DUAL sub\nbdash-instances is of key importance for the correctness of all the approaches tackling \DUAL through decomposition techniques.

 \begin{lemma} Two hypergraphs $\G$ and $\H$ are dual if and only if $\G$ and $\H$ are simple, satisfy the intersection property, and, for all assignments $\sigma$, $\G(\sigma)$ and $\H(\sigma)$ are dual (or, equivalently, there is no new transversal of $\G(\sigma)$ \Wrt $\H(\sigma)$). \end{lemma}